wongzit/ICSSgen/README.md

 ```

 ## Problem
-Once you get the input file for ICSS calculation, please open it by text editor before submit to Gaussian calculation.
-Sometimes the unnecessary line-break in original input file may be remain to the ICSS input file, these line-break will cause error during calculation.
+~~Once you get the input file for ICSS calculation, please open it by text editor before submit to Gaussian calculation.
+Sometimes the unnecessary line-break in original input file may be remain to the ICSS input file, these line-break will cause error during calculation.~~
+This problem has been fixed but I still recommand you to check the input file befor submitting to Gaussian.
 ```
  H                  2.38136700    0.70385800    0.00000700
  H                  0.58095200    2.41426700    0.00001800